OpenMarshal/npm-WebDAV-Server-Types/README.md

 This repository list some file systems which can be useful for the development of a custom implementation of the [`webdav-server` npm package](https://www.npmjs.com/package/webdav-server).

-**This repository is not operational yet.** It is waiting for the release of the version 2 of the `webdav-server` package.

 ## Install a repository

 You can install a file system package with the following command :